applicaster/planby-mit/README.md

 ## License

-Custom License - All Rights Reserved.
-[See `LICENSE` for more information](https://planby.app/docs/planby-license.pdf).
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Contact